 Bamboo Wood can have a slight influence on the surrounding areas it’s placed within.
 In many cases, this is the major reason hobbyists choose to use wood.
 The light-colored softwood will leech very small amounts of tannins into the aquarium water.
 This more than likely won’t cause the water to take on any sort of discoloration but can cause PH levels to lower a bit.
 On the contrary, Bamboo Stakes placed above ground or indirect substrate will have little to no influence on the soil or plants around it.
 This is ideal for tanks that require a PH level to be under 7.

 Bamboo Wood is great for both aquariums as well as terrariums.
-This perennial plant material will provide a natural structure for plants to anchor on to for support.
+This perennial plant material will provide a natural structure for plants to anchor on for support.
 Use this wood risk-free in any type of vivarium that doesn’t require water hardness to be above 7.
-Here is a recommended list of vivariums Bamboo is commonly used in:
+Here is a recommended list of vivariums that bamboo are commonly used:

 - Paludariums – Half aquatic/ half terrain-based enclosure.

 - Ripariums – Mostly aquatic-based enclosures with some terrain features present.

 - Terrariums – Fully terrain-based enclosures with little to no aquatic features.

 - Aquariums – Fully aquatic-based enclosure with no terrain features.